Do you like watching movies? Would it surprise you that not everyone had to pay for their movie ticket?

 The application process is pretty quick.
 Once you're approved, you can be assigned tasks or you can check the list online and pick the ones you want.
 The pay ends up being $10-$20 an hour, which is pretty solid to hang around in a movie theater.

-There are other mystery shopping companies that also offer in-theater checks but according to online forums, some don't pay nearly as well as MarketForce.
+Other mystery shopping companies also offer in-theater checks but according to online forums, some don't pay nearly as well as MarketForce.
 For example, GfK Mystery Shopping pays $9 for the first screening and $2.50 for each additional screening, which is a paltry sum compared to MarketForce.
 Another popular company is VeriTES, a PSB Company.

 Watch Videos from Home